HimanshuSingh-966/Datalix/DATALIX_SOFTWARE_ENGINEERING_DOCUMENT.md

 ---

-# Software Design Document: DataLix 2.0
+# Software Design Document: DataLix AI

 ## 1. Introduction

-This document outlines the design and architecture for DataLix 2.0, an AI-powered data analysis platform that democratizes data science through conversational AI.
+This document outlines the design and architecture for DataLix AI, an AI-powered data analysis platform that democratizes data science through conversational AI.

 ### 1.1 Purpose

-The purpose of this document is to provide a detailed overview of DataLix 2.0's design, including its architecture, modules, database schema, and technical specifications.
+The purpose of this document is to provide a detailed overview of DataLix AI's design, including its architecture, modules, database schema, and technical specifications.
 It serves as a guide for development, implementation, and maintenance teams.

 ### 1.2 Scope

-DataLix 2.0 covers the following key areas:
+DataLix AI covers the following key areas:

 - **File Management**: Upload and processing of CSV, Excel, JSON, Parquet files
 - **Data Quality Assessment**: Automated scoring and issue detection